Apollo Global Management Inc. (APO) Just Got Our Attention

 BofA Securities, on the other hand, stated in their research note that they expect to see APO reach a price target of $78.
 The rating they have provided for APO stocks is “Underperform” according to the report published on December 16th, 2021.

-Deutsche Bank gave a rating of “Buy” to APO, setting the target price at $91 in the report published on November 05th of the current year.
+Deutsche Bank gave a rating of “Buy” to APO, setting the target price at $91 in the report published on November 05th of the previous year.

-Volatility was left at 3.29%, however, over the last 30 days, the volatility rate increased by 2.14%, as shares surge +2.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.59% upper at present.
+Volatility was left at 3.00%, however, over the last 30 days, the volatility rate increased by 2.19%, as shares surge +2.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.45% lower at present.

-During the last 5 trading sessions, APO rose by +1.25%, which changed the moving average for the period of 200-days by +51.45% in comparison to the 20-day moving average, which settled at $71.03.
-In addition, Apollo Global Management Inc. saw 48.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APO fell by -3.36%, which changed the moving average for the period of 200-days by +51.26% in comparison to the 20-day moving average, which settled at $71.25.
+In addition, Apollo Global Management Inc. saw -1.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading